ydahal1/ydahal1/jokes.md

-I made a belt out of watches once...
-It was a waist of time.
+What do you call a magician who has lost their magic?
+Ian.

 [
-Tue Sep  9 00:27:04 UTC 2025
+Wed Sep 10 00:25:47 UTC 2025
  ]